1. Introduction, background and authorities

 1.6.
 PERP reviews and revisions

-The PERP shall be fully reviewed and amended by the Chief, EMO at least once every five years.
-Updates may be required sooner than 5 years if an unforeseen situation warrants it – for example, a major change to the EMCPA.
-The Solicitor General is responsible for directing revisions sooner than scheduled.
+The PERP shall be comprehensively reviewed and amended by MEPR at least once every 5 years.
+Updates may be required sooner than 5 years if directed by the Minister of Emergency Preparedness and Response or the CEM.

-The five-year review process for the PERP shall include:
+The 5-year review process for the PERP shall include:

-• A review of all after-action review reports, corrective action plans, improvement plans, and any other provincial government reports with recommendations relevant to the PERP produced since the last revision.
+- a review of all after-action review reports (AAR), corrective action plans, improvement plans, and any other provincial government reports with recommendations relevant to the PERP produced since the last revision.

-The Chief, EMO shall review the PERP on an annual basis to identify any need for an early entry to the full review cycle, or to identify any technical amendments that may need to be made.
-Technical amendments may include minor updates such as: changes to ministry names, corrections to fix grammar or typographical errors \(typos), minor clarifications.
-Technical amendments to the plan may be made by the Chief, EMO between major revisions.
+MEPR shall review the PERP on an annual basis to identify any need for an early entry to the full review cycle, or to identify any administrative amendments that may need to be made.
+Administrative amendments may include minor updates such as changes to ministry names, corrections to fix grammar or typographical errors (typos), minor clarifications, and more.
+Administrative amendments to the plan may be made by MEPR between major revisions.

 Footnotes